 We know that people who regularly fast show a considerable extension of lifespan, coupled with a reduction of chronic physical and mental illnesses common in old age; and that fasting ramps up autophagy, a kind of garbage-disposal system in cells that gets rid of damaged molecules, including ones that have been previously tied to Alzheimer’s, Parkinson’s, and other neurological diseases.

 All of the increasing scientific evidence about the health benefits of fasting helps explain why groups of people who fast regularly – Buddhists, Mormons, Baha’is – tend to live longer and healthier lives.
 But the Baha’i teachings emphasize the spiritual benefits of fasting, so Baha’is don’t fast simply for dietary or health-related reasons.

 In fact, Baha’is fast primarily for the benefits it confers on the spirit.
-Fasting sets aside an entire 19-day Baha’i month for extra meditation and prayer, for reflection and rejuvenation.
-The fast is a period of spiritual recuperation, for refreshing and reinvigorating the soul.
-Abdu’l-Baha, the son of Baha’u’llah and the authorized interpreter of the Baha’i writings, wrote:
+The annual Baha’i Fast sets aside an entire 19-day Baha’i month for extra meditation and prayer, for reflection and rejuvenation.
+Fasting this way provides a period of spiritual recuperation, for refreshing and reinvigorating the soul, as Abdu’l-Baha wrote:

 … this material fast is an outer token of the spiritual fast; it is a symbol of self-restraint, the withholding of oneself from all appetites of the self, taking on the characteristics of the spirit, being carried away by the breathings of heaven and catching fire from the love of God.